mockery/mockery/docs/reference/expectations.rst

 Declaring Method Argument Expectations
 --------------------------------------

-For every method we declare expectation for, we can also add constraints that the defined expectations apply only to the method calls that match the expected argument list:
+For every method we declare expectation for, we can add constraints that the defined expectations apply only to the method calls that match the expected argument list:

 .. code-block:: php